paolokappa/Huawei_Blackholing/README.md

 ### Overview

 This Python script is designed to manage blackholing on a Huawei NetEngine router.
 It allows you to add, remove, and list IP prefixes and routes for blackholing purposes.
-The script uses SSH to connect to the router and execute the necessary commands.
-Additionally, it sends email notifications about the operations performed.
+The script communicates with IP transits via BGP communities to blackhole specified IP addresses by signaling these IPs to the Internet carriers' blackholing communities.

 ### Prerequisites